xmartlabs/xmartlabs.github.io/_posts/2020-05-07-speakers-at-appbuilders-with-covid.md

 ## Join us at this great event!

 So please come join us at [AppBuilders Conference](https://appbuilders.ch/)!
-There are a bunch of great speakers like Chris Eidhof (Founder @ objc.io) Peter Steinberger (Founder @ PSPDFKit),Shai Mishali (Creator of RxSwift) and other recognized people from the iOS community coming from big companies like Netflix, Calm, Raywenderlich and [more](https://appbuilders.ch/#speakers).
+There are a bunch of great speakers like Chris Eidhof (Founder @objc.io) Peter Steinberger (Founder @PSPDFKit),Shai Mishali (Creator of RxSwift) and other recognized people from the iOS community coming from big companies like Netflix, Calm, Raywenderlich and [more](https://appbuilders.ch/#speakers).
 Even Paul Hudson (HackingWithSwift) is chipping in!

 The event is taking place from May 10th to 12th and my talk is the last day at  [11:45 am (GMT+1)](https://appbuilders.ch/#schedule).
 See you there!
 Let's spread the knowledge!